He is very friendly to people in general. He’s the perfect dog for easygoing people and lowkey.

-He will be affectionate and protective to other household pets if he is exposed to them at a young age.
+He will be affectionate and protective of other household pets if he is exposed to them at a young age.

 Because of his willingness to please his owner, training will not be difficult.
-However, he may suffer from separation anxiety if he is left alone for long periods of time.
+However, he may suffer from separation anxiety if he is left alone for long periods.

 When it comes to obedience training, this breed is typically submissive, and he will be glad to follow the rules.